andrew/ultimate-awesome/README.md

 - [awesome-avr](https://github.com/fffaraz/awesome-avr) - A curated list of awesome AVR tools, libraries, resources, and shiny things.
 Inspired by awesome-. stuff.
 - [Awesome-Gamedev](https://github.com/FronkonGames/Awesome-Gamedev) - A curated collection of resources to game development.
 - [awesome-space-books](https://github.com/Hunter-Github/awesome-space-books) - A list of space exploration related books (some are online, some are on paper).
+- [awesome-containerized-security](https://github.com/koslib/awesome-containerized-security) - A collection of tools to improve your containerized apps security posture.
 - [awesome-ionic](https://github.com/lanceli/awesome-ionic) - A collection of awesome Ionic resources and shiny things.
 - [awesome-ISP](https://github.com/starkfan007/awesome-ISP) - A curated list of awesome ISP frameworks, papers, libraries, resources, and shiny things. .
 - [Awesome_AI4Finance](https://github.com/AI4Finance-Foundation/Awesome_AI4Finance) - Resources.
+- [awesome-universal-react](https://github.com/axeldelafosse/awesome-universal-react) - A collection of awesome universal React and React Native frameworks, libraries, design systems, apps and resources.
 - [awesome-acg-machine-learning](https://github.com/dimpurr/awesome-acg-machine-learning) - A curated list of awesome machine learning resources related to anime, manga and so on.
 - [awesome-python-resources-persian](https://github.com/DjangoEx/awesome-python-resources-persian) - Python-related resources made in Persian language.
 - [image2svg-awesome](https://github.com/fromtheexchange/image2svg-awesome) - All about image tracing and vectorization—the conversion of a raster image (jpg/png) to a vector image (svg).
 - [awesome-internals](https://github.com/ghaiklor/awesome-internals) - A curated list of awesome resources and learning materials in the field of X internals.
-- [awesome-containerized-security](https://github.com/koslib/awesome-containerized-security) - A collection of tools to improve your containerized apps security posture.
 - [awesome-cryoem](https://github.com/kuixu/awesome-cryoem) - A collaborative list of awesome CryoEM (Cryo Electron Microscopy) resources. .
 - [awesome-openminds-team](https://github.com/open-minds/awesome-openminds-team) - A Repository for students, geeks, programmers, and designers.
 - [Awesome-HTTPRequestSmuggling](https://github.com/chenjj/Awesome-HTTPRequestSmuggling) - A curated list of awesome blogs and tools about HTTP request smuggling attacks.
 Feel free to contribute!  🍻.